mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/nifi/1.0.0-1.9.2/managing/index.md

 - Add, replace, restart or resize a node
 - Back up your application
 - Use the DC/OS {{ model.techName }} Administration Toolkit
-- User metrics to troubleshoot your nodes
+- Use metrics to troubleshoot your nodes

 # Updating Configuration

 You can make changes to the service after it has been launched.
-Configuration management is handled by the Scheduler process, which in turn handles DC/OS {{model.techName }} deployment itself.
+Configuration management is handled by the Scheduler process, which in turn handles DC/OS {{ model.techName }} deployment itself.

 After making a change, the Scheduler will be restarted, and it will automatically deploy any detected changes to the service, one node at a time.
 For example, a given change will first be applied to `{{ model.serviceName }}-0`, then `{{ model.serviceName }}-1`, and so on.